By Katie Kerwin McCrimmon and Erin Emery

 Booster doses are free, just like the initial COVID-19 vaccine doses.

 Can I get a flu shot at the same time I get my booster shot?

 It’s safe to get flu and COVID-19 vaccines or booster shots at the same time.
 But, some vaccine clinics only offer COVID-19 vaccines.
 You may need to schedule a flu shot separately.
 Please check with your doctor.

 If you haven’t gotten your flu shot yet, you should do soon as soon as possible.
 Flu is here and the omicron variant may cause a new wave of COVID-19 infections, causing a possible “twindemic.”

 Is it true that the Moderna vaccine is staying effective longer than the Pfizer vaccine?

 Yes.
-Research like this new study in the New England Journal of Medicine is showing that both the Pfizer and Moderna vaccines are highly effective and very safe.
+Research like this study in the New England Journal of Medicine has shown that both the Pfizer and Moderna vaccines are highly effective and very safe.
 It’s also common for some vaccines to diminish in their effectiveness over time.
 The Pfizer vaccine seems to be waning (or becoming somewhat less effective) more quickly than the Moderna vaccine.

 What should people who received the single-dose Johnson & Johnson vaccine do?

 About 15 million people in the U.S. received J & J vaccines, far fewer those who have received Moderna and Pfizer vaccines.
 J & J recipients should get a second vaccine dose two or more months after they got their J & J vaccine.
 People who received J & J will get better protection if they opt for a Moderna or Pfizer booster dose.